Akar1881/skyblock-render-enhanced/README.md

 ---

-📦 Requirements
+## Requirements

-Minecraft 1.21.10
+- Minecraft 1.21.10
-Fabric Loader 0.18.2+
+- Fabric Loader 0.18.2+
-Fabric API
+- Fabric API
-Cloth Config
-Java 21+
+- Java 21+

 ---

-🏆 Credits
+## Credits

-Inspired by SRP (Select Player Renderer) by Syfe
+- Inspired by SRP (Select Player Renderer) by Syfe
-Fully rewritten for Fabric 1.21.10 with Cloth Config Developed by akar1881
+- Fully rewritten for Fabric 1.21.10 with YACL
+- Developed by akar1881

 ---

-📄 License
+## License

 This project is licensed under the GPL 3.0 License.